gerbera/gerbera/doc/transcoding.rst

     <accept-url>no</accept-url>

-If this option is set to "no" MediaTomb will handle the download of the content and will feed the input to the transcoder via a FIFO.
+If this option is set to "no" Gerbera will handle the download of the content and will feed the input to the transcoder via a FIFO.
 Of course the transcoding application must be capable of handling input from a FIFO.
 This only works for the HTTP protocol, we do not handle RTSP or MMS streams, use VLC is you want to handle those.
 When this option is set to "yes" we will give the URL to the transcoder.